Crikvenica

-Crikvenica ([ˈtsrikvɛnitsa]) is a city in Croatia, located on the Adriatic in the Primorje-Gorski Kotar County.
+Crikvenica ([ˈtsrikvɛnitsa]) is a town in west Croatia, located on the Adriatic in the Primorje-Gorski Kotar County.

 Names

 The names of the town in various languages include:

 Geography

 Crikvenica is located southeast of Rijeka and is the largest settlement on the coast of the Vinodol coastal area.

 Towns near Crikvenica include Kraljevica, Selce and Novi Vinodolski.

-In the last twenty years, due to urban expansion of Crikvenica itself and expansion of the nearby town of Selce, the two were merged into a mini-conglomerate.
+Over the last twenty years, urban expansion of Crikvenica itself and of the nearby town of Selce has resulted in the two merging into a mini-conglomerate.

-Population
+Climate

+Since records began in 1895, the highest temperature recorded at the local weather station was 39.0 C, on 17 July 1928.
+The coldest temperature was -14.0 C, on 11 February 1929.

+Demographics

+In 1895, the obćina of Crikvenica (court at Crikvenica), with an area of 11 km2, belonged to the kotar of Novi (Novi court but Selce electoral district) in the Modruš-Rieka županija (Ogulin court and financial board).
+There were 585 houses, with a population of 3337.
+Its 13 villages and 12 hamlet were divided for taxation purposes into 2 porezne obćine, under the Bakar office.
+Crikvenica also had one of two statistical markets in Novi kotar, the other being in Novi itself.

+In 1910, the court of Crikvenica encompassed an area of 450 km2, with a population of 24,131.
+Crikvenica had its own cadastral jurisdiction, but its business court was in Bakar.

-In the 2011 census, Crikvenica had a total municipal population of 11,122, in the following settlements:
+In the 2021 census, Crikvenica had a total municipal population of 9980, in the following settlements: